Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 - create folder call trpc and add configuration.

-- trpc qive protected api using middleware the below is example for add it
+- trpc gives protected API using middleware below is example of adding it

 ```typescript
 import { getKindeServerSession } from "@kinde-oss/kinde-auth-nextjs/server";